Overview

 9.1: Social Interactions

-• Profile information must be not shared for social interactions.
+- Profile information is not shared for social interactions.

 9.2: Data Visibility

-• Unclear whether this product allows users to control how their data are displayed to others.
+- Unclear whether this product allows users to control how their data are displayed.

 9.3: Monitor and Review

-• Unclear whether user-created content is reviewed, screened, or monitored by the company.
+- Unclear whether user-created content is reviewed, screened, or monitored by the vendor.

 9.4: Report Content